ansible-community/community-website/posts/archive/how-useful-is-ansible-in-a-cloud-native-kubernetes-environment.md

 There is a lot of promise here, though there are scenarios---at least, in the current state of the Operator SDK---where you might need to drop back to Go for more advanced use cases.
-The power comes in the ability to rely on Ansible\'s thousands of modules from within your running Application operator in the cluster, and in the ease of adoption for any kind of development team.
+The power comes in the ability to rely on Ansible's thousands of modules from within your running Application operator in the cluster, and in the ease of adoption for any kind of development team.

-For teams who already use Ansible, it\'s a no-brainer to migrate their existing Ansible knowledge, roles, modules, and playbooks into Kubernetes management playbooks and Ansible-based operators.
+For teams who already use Ansible, it's a no-brainer to migrate their existing Ansible knowledge, roles, modules, and playbooks into Kubernetes management playbooks and Ansible-based operators.
 For teams new to Ansible, its flexibility for all things related to IT automation